Black Hills Biblical Institute …

-Technically, John Witherspoon College can trace its roots to July 18, 2004, when the congregation of South Canyon Baptist Church in Rapid City, South Dakota voted unanimously to establish Black Hills Biblical Institute (BHBI).
-But the vote itself was the result of many prayers over many years that somehow, someday, God would raise up a Christ-centered college in the incomparable Black Hills.
+John Witherspoon College traces its roots to July 18, 2004, when the congregation of South Canyon Baptist Church voted to establish Black Hills Biblical Institute (BHBI).
+The vote was the result of many prayers—prayers that someday God would raise up a Christ-centered college in the Black Hills.
 By God’s grace, JWC is an answer to those prayers.

 In 2008, BHBI trustees voted to pursue establishing a degree-granting Christian college, to be known as “John Witherspoon College.”
 After working with South Dakota legislators to change a law that unintentionally made it impossible to start a new college in the state, JWC moved one step closer to opening.
 The new law, signed by Gov. Mike Rounds on March 11, 2009, required new colleges to secure an affiliation agreement with an accredited institution.
 Administrators of New Saint Andrews College in Moscow, Idaho agreed to serve as the affiliated college so JWC could begin operating.